-- Staff are briefed on the hazards of asbestos, the location of any asbestos in the school and the action to take if they suspect they have disturbed it - Arrangements are in place to ensure that contractors are made aware of any asbestos on the premises and that it is not disturbed by their work - Contractors will be advised that if they discover material which they suspect could be asbestos, they will stop work immediately until the area is declared safe - A record is kept of the location of asbestos that has been found on the school site
+- Staff are briefed on the hazards of asbestos, the location of any asbestos in the school, and the actions to take if they suspect they have disturbed it. - Arrangements are in place to ensure that contractors are made aware of any asbestos on the premises and that it is not disturbed by their work. - Contractors will be advised that if they discover material they suspect could be asbestos, they will stop work immediately until the area is declared safe.